Written by Dr James Tan

 What Do Orthopaedic Doctors Do?

-Orthopaedic doctors, on the other hand, are indeed medical doctors.
+Orthopaedic specialists, on the other hand, are indeed medical doctors.
 They are healthcare professionals who must meet the exact requirements set out by the government.
 Orthopaedic doctors in Singapore complete a residency programme and a 72-month training.
 During their education, they learn how to treat the complete musculoskeletal system.
-As orthopaedic doctors, they can treat issues with muscles, bones, joints, ligaments, and tendons as well as the surrounding nerves and blood vessels, and can perform surgery or treatments such as platelet-rich plasma injections.
+As orthopaedic specialists, they can treat issues with muscles, bones, joints, ligaments, and tendons as well as the surrounding nerves and blood vessels, and can perform surgery or treatments such as platelet-rich plasma injections.

 How Do I Know If I Need a Chiropractor or Physiotherapist?